lumixen/esphome-hlink-ac/README.md

 For prototyping I used Lolin D32 ESP32 dev board.

-H-Link uses 5V logical levels and exposes 12V power lane, thus we have convert a 12V power lane to 5V for ESP dev board and use a 3.3V<->5V logical level shifter for Tx/Rx lanes.
+H-Link operates at 5V logic levels and provides a 12V power lane.
+Therefore, we need to step down the 12V power lane to 5V for the ESP dev board 5V in and use a 3.3V-to-5V logic level shifter for the Tx/Rx communication lines:

 <img width="350" alt="image" src="https://github.com/user-attachments/assets/fbedf5c1-f7b6-42a3-8e0d-7b35d1b10b6c" />